GreatSealUSA/GreatSealUSA_Art/D⊕GMA/Dogma_Context_Fixations.md

 2. 9/11, September 11, ONE AND ONLY ONE PERFECT BOOK story, The Bible.

-3. ONE AND ONLY ONE PERFECT SCIENCE FICTION BOOK: Book of Mormon
+3. ONE AND ONLY ONE PERFECT SCIENCE FICTION BOOK: Book of Mormon.
+Translated by Joseph Smith from golden plates and published in year 1830.

 4. ONE AND ONLY ONE PERFECT BOOK: Scientology.
-L. Ron Hubbard
+L. Ron Hubbard.
+Year 1950 bestseller, Dianetics: The Modern Science of Mental Health.

 5. [Cherry Picking of the entire Public Library](/How_Can_You/How_Can_You_Cherry_PIck_World_Ideas.md), Library of Alexandria, Library of Congress